Camp Lehman

-Camp Lehman was minimum security prison camp operated by the Michigan Department of Corrections Correctional Facilities Administration (CFA), 10 mi north of Grayling located in Crawford County, Michigan; under the administrative control of the Pugsley Correctional Facility in Kingsley, Michigan.
+Camp Lehman was a minimum security prison camp operated by the Michigan Department of Corrections Correctional Facilities Administration (CFA), 10 mi north of Grayling located in Crawford County, Michigan; under the administrative control of the Pugsley Correctional Facility in Kingsley, Michigan.

 Camp Lehman sat on 19 acre of land donated by the Michigan Department of Natural Resources and housed 582 adult male prisoners.
 The camp had prisoner public works and gate pass assignments.

 History

 Camp Lehman was named after Ray Lehman, a District Supervisor of Paroles who was killed in World War II in February 1943.

 Camp Lehman was established as one of the original Honor system camps when the Corrections Conservation Prison Camp Program was started in 1948 and housed minimum security adult male prisoners.
 The purpose of the Corrections Conservation Prison Camp Program was twofold.
 Various conservation projects under the direction of the Conservation Department (now the Michigan Department of Natural Resources or DNR) needed to be manned and prisoners provided an inexpensive and reliable source of labor.
 The Corrections Camp Program was granted permission to use old Civilian Conservation Corps (CCC) camps in exchange for prisoners to be used on these conservation projects.
 The Conservation Department provided employees to supervise these prisoners and vehicles to transport the prisoners to and from the assignments.

 When the old buildings of the CCC became unsuitable to house prisoners, a new building (renamed Superior unit, in 1986) was constructed on the site where the facility is now located.
 This building was built in 1963-64 to accommodate 80 prisoners and included all necessary functions of a correctional facility within one building.
 Over the years the facility added other buildings to accommodate growth of the prisoner population.
 The largest expansion of the Camp was in 1986 when three new eighty single-prisoner-room housing units named Michigan unit, Huron unit, Erie unit, were added.

 Also added at that time an activity building (Ontario unit) which primarily served as an activity/visiting room.
 Upon the completion of the new housing units the camp housed 342 prisoners.
 The housing units and activity building were named after the Great Lakes (Superior, Michigan, Huron, Erie, and Ontario), that surround Michigan.
 In 1987 a 12 ft high security fence was constructed.
 This security fence was enhanced in 1999 and 2000 to electronically detect any suspicious movement on the fence.

 On October 1, 1997, the Corrections Camp Program was disbanded and each remaining camp became the responsibility of the closest correctional facility.
 Camp Lehman’s parent facility was the Standish Maximum Correctional Facility in Standish, Michigan; until July 2009, when the camp became the responsibility of the Pugsley Correctional Facility Kingsley, Michigan.
 In June 2003, the prisoner population increased to 582 prisoners by double bunking each of the three eighty room housing units.
 Superior unit housed 102 prisoners; Michigan, Huron, and Erie units each housed 160 prisoners.